jennomics/WorkflowPaper/Data Submission.md

 Select the file(s) containing the reads and click Upload.

-(Note that paired-end data is required to be in two separate fastq files, these files can be found in the A5 assembly directory as ???)
+(Note that paired-end data is required to be in two separate fastq files.
+If your data came as one interleaved file, then the seperated fastq files can be found in the directory where the A5 assembly was performed as [project name].raw1\_p1.fastq.gz and [project name].raw1\_p2.fastq.gz )

 Note that the only acceptable file types for fastq files are gzip (.gz) and bzip (.bz2).
 To gzip files in the Terminal use the following syntax: